maustinstar/AssetGenerator/README.md

 ### Adding to Xcode

-1. Download `AssetSpec.rb` and `generateAssets.sh` and place the files in your Xcode project's target.
+1. Download scripts/* and place the files in your Xcode project's target.

 2. In project settings: `YourTarget > Build Phases > + > New Run Script Phase`